20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-This demonstrates that you are current and knowledgeable about your field.
+This demonstrates that you are current and knowledgeable about your field, boosting search engine optimization while reinforcing expert authority.
 It positions you as a valuable source of information.
 A technology consultant could write about the implications of the latest AI advancements for small businesses.

 An icon of a piece of paper with different size shapes on it.